Help us improve your experience.

 In this topic, you’ll see how NAT traffic flows in a single MX Series with CSDS Traffic Orchestrator and SRX Series Firewalls.

+See Figure 1 for the topology.
 In this topology for NAT traffic:

-• The filter-based forwarding on source IP address match is used in the MX Series router to push the NAT specific traffic to the CSDS-TO TRUST forwarding instance.
+• The filter-based forwarding (FBF) on source IP address match is used in the MX Series router to push the NAT specific traffic to the CSDS-TO TRUST forwarding instance.

 • The CSDS-TO forwarding instance has a default route with next-hop as list of SRX Series Firewalls.
 CSDS-TO installs this default route when its health check passes with at least one SRX Series Firewalls.